You are not the same.

 The narcissist’s grandiosity and your confidence.

-The narcissist charm is used to manipulate those around them for their own gain.
-A narcissist often feels great rage if criticised, and this isn’t genuine confidence, what they actually are is arrogant, which can at first come across as confidence.
+The narcissists charm is used to manipulate those around them for their own gain.
+A narcissist often feels great rage if criticised, and this isn’t genuine confidence.
+What they actually are is arrogant, which can at first come across as confidence.

 Inner confidence is knowing who you are, who you want to be, so the toxic words of others no longer impact your life.
 Knowing you define you, looking at constructive criticism, yet not worrying about the judgement from others, this is your life for you, not for others to bring you down.
 You define who you are.